mmichael0413/foliage/README.md

 Foliage is designed to provide an array of Base, Layout, and Molecules/Atom files, upon which each ThirdChannel service can compose their individual `.css` file.
 Or, simply use the `global.css` file, which comprises most of the files contained within.

 We use [Sass][sass], so each module, base, and layout concept can be broken up into its own file, then rebuilt during compile time.
-The key part here is the `css` and `scss` folders within Foliage, which we attempt to explain here, although further explanition can be found in sub-READMEs.
+The key part here is the `css` and `scss` folders within Foliage, which we attempt to explain here, although further explanation can be found in sub-READMEs.

 __CSS Folder__
 Contains the following folders: